dlang/dmd/changelog/ob.md

 The owner is the sole pointer to a memory object graph.
 An Owner pointer must not be `scope` and must be a pointer to mutable.
+If an Owner pointer is assigned to another Owner pointer, the former enters the Undefined state.

 3. Borrowed